Self publishing children’s books has never been easier.

 Fortunately, many children’s book authors have paved the way for first-timers to self-publish on Amazon with relative ease.
 There are many details and steps to consider on how to publish a children’s book on Amazon, but the information is widely available.

 This article has covered the basic steps for uploading and publishing your book, but if you’re still unsure, don’t stop here.
-A wealth of information is available online about Amazon’s KDP and self-publishing.
+We have a wealth of information available about self-publishing.